Top 25 Most Common Scrap Metals

 Plumbing Brass

-The most prominent examples are probably pipe and tap fittings in our homes, but this metal can also be found in other decorative and functional applications, especially when chrome plated as it’s highly resistant to corrosion.
+The most prominent examples are probably pipe and tap fittings in our homes.
+Still, this metal can also be found in other decorative and functional applications, especially when chrome-plated, as it’s highly corrosion-resistant.

 Learn More